Irish-Israeli girl Emily Hand, 9, among hostages released by Hamas

 “No peacekeepers were injured, but the vehicle was damaged... this incident occurred during a period of relative calm [on the border with Israel],” it added.

-Tensions have soared on Israel’s northern frontier with Lebanon, where the Iranian proxy group Hizbollah has threatened to join the conflict if the war in Gaza escalates further.
+Tensions have soared on Israel’s northern frontier with Lebanon, where the Iranian proxy group Hezbollah has threatened to join the conflict if the war in Gaza escalates further.

 A top Israeli general stressed on Saturday that it will resume the war on Gaza as soon as the ceasefire ends.